-Figure 3-12 Quick Setup - Wireless
+Figure 3-13 Quick Setup - Wireless

-- > Wireless Radio Displays whether the wireless function is enabled or not. - Wireless Network Name Also called the SSID (Service Set Identification).
+- Wireless Radio Choose from the drop-down list to enable or disable the wireless radio. - Wireless Network Name Also called the SSID (Service Set Identification).
 Enter a value of up to 32 characters.
 The same name must be assigned to all wireless devices in your network.
-The default SSID is set to be TP-LINK 2.4GHz XXXXXX.
+Considering your wireless network security, the default SSID is set to be TP-LINK_XXXXX (XXXXXX indicates the last unique six numbers of each Router's MAC address).
 This value is case-sensitive.
-For example, TEST is NOT the same as test.

-Region - Select your region from the drop-down list.
-This field specifies the region where the wireless function of the router can be used.
-It may be illegal to use the wireless function of the router in a region other than one of those specified in this field.
+For example, TEST is NOT the same as test. - Region Select your region from the drop-down list.
+This field specifies the region where the wireless function of the Router can be used.
+It may be illegal to use the wireless function of the Router in a region other than one of those specified in this field.
 If your country or region is not listed, please contact your local government agency for assistance.